 Wildly Luxurious Camp in the Okavango Delta offers a perfect balance of sustainable living and opulent comfort for safari enthusiasts

-Long enamored with the Okavango region, Beks Ndlovu, a veteran professional guide who founded African Bush Camps in 2006, developed and designed the property jointly with Philip Gonda and Victor Guach of Atzaró Group.
-Philip, a former Bush pilot, and his partner desired to launch a remote, nature-based camp in Africa for years.
-When mutual friends introduced the three men, they realized they shared similar values and a common dream.
-Beks suggested a specific piece of pristine and undeveloped land rich in wildlife that offers opportunities for ABC to provide employment and financial independence to the local community, which, in turn, is dedicated to protecting the area.
+Long enamored with the Okavango region, Beks Ndlovu, a veteran professional guide who founded African Bush Camps in 2006, developed the property jointly with Ibiza-based Atzaró Group.
+Atzaró desired to launch a remote, nature-based camp in Africa for years.
+When mutual friends introduced the partners, they realized they shared similar values and a common dream.
+Beks suggested a specific piece of pristine and undeveloped land rich in wildlife that offers opportunities for ABC and Atzaró to provide employment and financial independence to the local community, which, in turn, is dedicated to protecting the area.

-Spread across 60 acres next to a river and overlooking a lagoon in the Okavango Delta, Atzaro Okavango Camp will welcome travelers with 10 luxury air-conditioned suites, including 2 double luxury family suites.
-Each suit has a private plunge pool, indoor/outdoor shower, and a private deck under a grass-topped roof for outdoor dining and entertaining.
+Spread across 60 acres next to a river and overlooking a lagoon in the Okavango Delta, Atzaró Okavango Camp will welcome travelers with 12 luxury air-conditioned suites, including 2 double luxury family suites.
+Each room has a private plunge pool, ‘star beds’ for dreamy sky views at night, indoor/outdoor shower, and a private deck under a grass-topped roof overlooking a majestic lagoon and wildlife-filled waterways.
+All suites have air conditioning and heating for chilly mornings.

-True to ABC’s spirit of wild luxury and adventure, the design of the camp’s suites will be elegant, with a soothing palette of beige, wicker, and overstuffed leather furniture, canopied bedding, woven rugs, native potted plants, and flowing draperies on floor-to-ceiling windows to maximize views.
+The design of the camp’s suites will be elegant, with a soothing palette of beige, wicker, and overstuffed leather furniture, canopied bedding, parquet flooring, mid-century furnishings and antiques, woven rugs, and flowing draperies on floor-to-ceiling windows to maximize views.
 Interiors will be further outfitted for comfort and connection with a well-stocked minibar, reliable Wi-Fi, fans, and mosquito nets.

 A wine bar will be the destination for dining, African-inspired sundowners, and a selection of wines.
 An ancestral boma will also be available for outdoor dining and gatherings.